xelwarto/google-apps-groups-sync/README.md

 ```bash
 bin/ga-gs setup --verify
 ```
 *  Using the code provided during the authorization run the **setup --validate <code>** command.
-If the validation of the verification code is succesfull this command will produce the refresh token.
-The refresh token value should then be added to the **config.google.refresh_token** configuraiton option in the configuration file.
+If the validation of the verification code is successful this command will produce the refresh token.
+The refresh token value should then be added to the **config.google.refresh_token** configuration option in the configuration file.
 ```bash
 bin/ga-gs setup --validate CODE
 ```